Danilo-Zekovic/react-tableql/README.md

 <TableQL query={GET_ALL_FILMS} />
 ```

-This is the minimum requirement for TableQL to work, rest of the props are used to modify and customize it.
+This is the minimum requirement for TableQL to work, rest of the props are used to modify and customize it. query is mandatory prop, all other are optional.

 ## columns